 Organizations evaluating apps for team communication should follow a structured process.
 A clear selection framework ensures the chosen software delivers long-term value.
 A selection framework for Team Communication Software is given below.

-Key features define whether your chosen apps for team communication will improve adoption or create more silos.
-Therefore, businesses should carefully assess which capabilities will have the greatest impact:
+To see if your chosen apps for team communication will improve adoption or create more silos, you must carefully assess which capabilities will have the greatest impact:

 | Feature | Explanation |